 The report added that some payoffs are spread out over a long time frame, but the costs of intervening can be recouped in a relatively short time frame.
 For some interventions, cost recovery occurred within 1 year, while many others paid off within 2-5 years).

 Modelling by Australia’s National Mental Health Commission identified a number of mental health prevention and early intervention strategies that would improve national productivity and lead to savings for the health care system.
-One such intervention was broader implementation of the online MoodGYM program to prevent anxiety disorders in young people.
+One such intervention was the broader implementation of the online MoodGYM program to prevent anxiety disorders in young people.

 Workplace mental health